 Second, because the authors were concerned with Flash's ability to perform concurrent processing, they wanted to see the impact of connection rate as a metric.
 This is defined as the total number of client connections serviced divided by the total amount of time that passed.

-Both of these metrics were evaluated as function of file size.
+Both of these metrics were evaluated as a function of file size.
 The intuition is that with a larger file size, the connection cost can be ammortized, resulting in higher bandwidth.
-On the other hand, with a larger file size, there is more work to do per connection, so its expected that there will be a lower connection rate.
+On the other hand, with a larger file size, there is more work to do per connection, so it's expected that there will be a lower connection rate.

 Let's look at the experimental results.